romeorizzi/TALight/README.md

 ```
 You will have to do this on every terminal from which you want to issue TAlight commands.

-If you want this change to apply to all terminals you will light up in the future, them add the following two lines to your `~/.bashrc` file:
+If you want this change to apply to all terminals you will light up in the future, them add the following two lines to your `~/.bashrc` file (and to your `~/.zshrc` file if you are on Mac where by default you will be using the `zsh` shell):

 ```bash
 export PATH="$PATH:$HOME/TAlight/rtal/target/debug"